ouchitaikoproject/OuchiTaikoProject/VSS Repo Code/OuchiTaikoProject-main/README.md

 - Keep the build clean and organized

 **When this guide specifies a hole location** (e.g., "Row D, hole 5"), you **must** use that exact hole. **When it says "any hole in the shared row,"** you have flexibility to choose the most convenient location.

-💡 **Shared Row Reminder:** When you see "any hole in shared row," choose the most convenient hole - they're all connected.

 ---